 “VTS Interaction with Allied or Other Services”, and

-the “Technical Aspects of Information Exchange between VTS and Allied or Other Services.
+the “Technical Aspects of Information Exchange between VTS and Allied or Other Services”.

 Inland waters considerations

 Interactions with allied and other services may be very different but the guidance may still prove helpful and restricted or limited access areas may still be encountered in some inland waters.
 Reference to IALA guidance may be of value in such cases.

+Standards for Vessel Tracking and Tracing, Electronic Ship Reporting in Inland Navigation and Notices to Skippers may be relevant.

+Additional services of inland VTS differ greatly from those of coastal waters.
+In contrast, additional services account for a higher proportion and have a more important position in inland VTS.
+Administrations should define the additional services matrix and the applied opportunity and waters.

+If the additional services include Allied or Other Services, VTS authorities should develop the issues, criteria and principles to be applied.

 DATA & INFORMATION MANAGEMENT